kkemwal1998/Omni_Sales-Loyality_Analysis/README.md

 	- Customer Behavior Analysis: Loyalty Members
 	  This Dashboard is designed to evaluate key performance indicators (KPIs) that provide insights into the overall behavioral patterns of the loyal customers using
-	  database called 'Loyal_Customer_DB' as a major foundation across the Canadian order chanel.
-The main focus is to analyse the less active customers and their behavior.
+	  database called 'Loyal_Customer_DB' as a major foundation across the Canadian order channel.
+The main focus is to analyse the less active customers.
+	  KPIs:-
+	  		a) Total Profits by Customer Active Status:
+			   Over the span of 5 year period, less Active Customers have accounted for 56.1% for the total profits with a major spike by 43%.
+Whereas, there has been a slight increase in case of Active Customers by 0.82%.

+	  		b) Total Sales :